 From quirky gin and cocktail cars to the pizza van, if you love a pizza then the Pizza Peddlers is a fun way to offer food to your guests.

 If you’re looking for a blank canvas wedding backdrop to bring your creative dreams to life, then dry hire might be the best option for you, if you don’t want to handle it all on your own then a wedding planner is a great way to help organise suppliers, and also access to their contacts to find some great local suppliers.

 Blank Canvas / Dry Hire Wedding Venues

 DIY Dry hire venues are great for making the day and the venue your own, there are many venues that allow you to take over and style how you wish, and hire your own suppliers.

-Happy Valley Norfolk has it all, it’s a licensed Wedding Venue with it’s own pretty lake, bridged island, party barns & and beautiful glamping accommodation.
+Happy Valley Norfolk has it all, it’s a licensed venue with it’s own pretty lake, bridged island, party barns & and beautiful glamping accommodation.
 It is in a beautiful location and with few restrictions you really can create and style this area how you wish, perfect for those dreamy outdoor wedding ceremonies, or festival style weddings.
-Here you can bring in your own food and drink suppliers, and allow your guests to camp on site too.
+Here at this Norfolk wedding venue you can bring in your own food and drink suppliers, and allow your guests to camp on site too.

 If you are looking for a DIY venue then the Cow Shed is great backdrop to out your own theme and stamp on things.
 A beautiful rustic barn in the East Neuk of Fife, Scotland.
 They have three flexible spaces as well as a lovely courtyard and patio area with views to the sea.